-Please share LCL21 with faculty advisors and department chairs!
+Please share LCL21 videos and additional materials with faculty advisors and department chairs!

-14 Is LCL21 only for people job searching in the US vs. internationally?
+Is LCL only for people job-searching in the US vs. internationally?

-LCL21 is focused on the US employment market for this year.
-However, some of our panelists may have international experience, and some of the involved organizations may have an international presence.
+LCL21 focused on the US employment market.
+However, some of our panelists have international experience, and some of the involved organizations have an international presence.
 (We did not provide in-depth guidance for people needing visas to work in the US.)

-This is a program designed by and intended for linguists, and we take a broad definition of what a linguist is, to include individuals who study or work in closely related fields.
+So far, the programs have been designed by and are intended for linguists.
+We take a broad definition of what a linguist is, to include individuals who study or work in closely related fields.
 Our programming will assume basic knowledge of linguistics.
-We will not have any events designed specifically to teach about linguistics.
+We do not have any events designed specifically to teach about linguistics.

-“Outside of academia” (sometimes called alt-ac or beyond academia) means any job that is not being a linguistics professor (including adjuncts), a post-doc, or a researcher at a university.
+“Outside of academia” (sometimes called alt-ac or beyond academia) means any job that is not being a linguistics or language professor (including adjuncts), a post-doc, or a researcher at a university.

 Outside-of-academia employment includes a huge range of both public (government at municipal, county, state, or Federal level) and private sector careers.
 It can mean working for intergovernmental organizations, in established businesses that do work in healthcare, technology, consumer marketing, in B2B (business-to-business) enterprises, and in startups or entrepreneurial efforts.

-LCL21 events will take a broad approach to what it means to work “in linguistics”.
-This big-tent approach means that if you have a degree in linguistics, you are working with language in some way, and you call on your linguistics training to do so, you are working “in linguistics”.
+LCL events take a broad approach to what it means to work “in linguistics.”
+This big-tent approach means that if you have a degree in linguistics, you are working with language in some way, and you call on your linguistics training to do so, you are working “in linguistics.”
 If you have a degree (or more than one) in linguistics, you will see and hear with a unique filter.
 You may bring linguistics into contexts where it was never used or called upon before, but from which it won’t be left out again.

 Here are some areas that are not typically taught in linguistics departments, but that linguists might be especially well trained to pursue as careers: